-Did you know that American adults are estimated to make 35,000 decisions per day?
+Did you know that adults in the U.S. are estimated to make 35,000 decisions per day?
 Holy shit.
 No wonder I sometimes feel like an incoherent blob the end of a hard day.

 Research shows that we have only so many good decisions in us, on any given day.
 This phenomenon is called decision fatigue.

 Any given day we choose what to eat, wear, buy, believe, how to work, where to go, and the list goes on.
 As the day wears on our willpower and ability to make quality decisions deteriorates.

 And yeah, it’s totally worse if you have kids, a disability, others to care for, a household to run, deal with discrimination, have health issues, etc. (more factors=more decisions)